 - Enjoying quality time with yourself

-If an individual has an infrequent glass of wine on their own and it is not causing addiction or misery, then it is not an issue.
-However, introverted solo alcohol use may be connected with substantial physical, emotive, and cultural repercussions.
-Plus, there is a social judgment connected to this habit.
+It is not an issue if you have an infrequent glass of wine on your own and it is not causing addiction or misery.
+However, introverted solo alcohol use may be connected with substantial physical, passionate, and cultural repercussions.
+Plus, there is a social judgment related to this habit.

 Drinking Alone: Is It Always Bad?